Swiss Guard: Uniforms

-The official full dress uniform is of blue, red, orange and yellow with a distinctly Renaissance appearance.
-It was introduced by commandant Jules Repond (1910–1921) in 1914.

-Repond's design was inspired by 16th-century depictions of the Swiss Guard.
+The full dress uniform is of blue, red, orange and yellow with a distinctly Renaissance appearance.
+It was introduced by commandant Jules Repond in 1914, inspired by 16th-century depictions of the Swiss Guard.

-A clear expression of the modern Pontifical Swiss Guard uniform can be seen in a 1577 fresco by Jacopo Coppi of the Empress Eudoxia conversing with Pope Sixtus III.
-It shows the precursor of today's recognisable three-colored uniform with boot covers, white gloves, a high or ruff collar, and either a black beret or a black Comb morion (silver for high occasions).
-Sergeants wear a black top with crimson leggings, while other officers wear an all-crimson uniform.
+An early precursor of the modern Pontifical Swiss Guard uniform can be seen in a 1577 fresco by Jacopo Coppi of the Empress Eudoxia conversing with Pope Sixtus III.
+The bearded figure in the center left is wearing clothing similar to today's recognisable three-colored uniform, with boot covers, white gloves, a high or ruff collar, and either a black beret or comb morion, usually black but silver-coloured for high occasions.
+Sergeants wear a black top with crimson leggings.
+Other officers wear an all-crimson uniform.

-The colors blue and yellow were in use from the 16th century, said to be chosen to represent the Della Rovere coat of arms of Julius II, with the color red added to represent the Medici coat of arms of Leo X.
+The colors blue and yellow were in use from the 16th century, said to be chosen to represent the Della Rovere coat of arms of Julius II, with red added to represent the Medici coat of arms of Leo X.

-The ordinary guardsmen and the sub-corporals wear the "tricolor" (yellow, blue and red) uniform without any rank distinctions except for a different model of halberd in gala dress.
+The ordinary guardsmen and the vice-corporals wear the "tricolor", yellow, blue and red uniform, without any rank distinctions except for a different model of halberd in gala dress.
 The corporals have red braid insignia on their cuffs and use a different, more spear-like, halberd.

-Headwear is typically a large black beret for daily duties, while a black or silver morion helmet with red, white, yellow, black, and purple ostrich feathers is worn for ceremonial duties, the former for guard duty or drill; the latter for high ceremonial occasions such as the annual swearing-in ceremony or reception of foreign heads of state.
-Historically brightly colored pheasant or heron feathers were used.
-The senior non-commissioned and warrant officers have a different type of uniform.
+Headwear is typically a large black beret for daily duties, such as guard duty or drill.
+A black or silver morion helmet with red, white, yellow, black, and purple ostrich feathers is worn for ceremonial duties, such as the annual swearing-in ceremony, or a reception of foreign heads of state.
+Historically, brightly colored pheasant or heron feathers were used.

+Senior non-commissioned and warrant officers have a different type of uniform.
 All sergeants have essentially the same pattern of dress as ordinary guardsmen, but with black tunics and red breeches.
-Each sergeant has a red plume on his helmet, except for the sergeant major, who displays distinctive white feathers.
+Each sergeant has a red plume on his helmet.
+The sergeant major displays distinctive white feathers.
 When the gala uniform is worn, sergeants have a different pattern of armor with a gold cord across the chest.

-The commissioned officers (captains, major, vice-commander and commander) are distinguished by a completely red uniform with a different style of breeches, and golden embroidery on the sleeves.
+The commissioned officers, captains, major, vice-commander and commander, have a completely red uniform with a different style of breeches, and golden embroidery on the sleeves.
 They have a longer sword, which is used when commanding a group or a squadron of guards.
-In gala dress all ranks use a bigger purple plume on their helmets, except for the commander, who has a white one.
-Usually the commander and the chief of staff (usually the vice-commander) use armor when present at gala ceremonies.
+In gala dress, all ranks wear a bigger purple plume on their helmets.
+The commander wears a white one.
+Usually the commander and the chief of staff, usually the vice-commander, use armor when present at gala ceremonies.
 On such occasions "armor complete" – including sleeve armor, is worn.
 Except for ceremonial occasions and exercises, officers of the guard wear civilian dress when on duty.